DUMBO Neighborhood Review - Brooklyn Moving Guide

 Alternatively, you can take the B67 Bus to Jay Street/ York Street or the B69 bus from Park Slope to the last stop at Sands Street.

-Depending on how adventurous you're feeling, you can also take the East River Ferry, which operates from the Fulton Ferry Landing to several different locations in Manhattan.
-The fare is $4.
+Depending on how adventurous you're feeling, you can also take the East River Ferry, which operates from the Fulton Ferry Landing, to several different locations in Manhattan.

 |Subway||A, C, F|